chandanhpcic/docs/source/hardware/quickstart.rst

 ..
 Note::

-    The OPNsense Business Edition license token is sent by email including instructions on how to activate.
+    The Reticen8 Business Edition license token is sent by email including instructions on how to activate.

 ..
 Tip::